Can Babies Sleep in a Swing?

 While your baby sleeping in a swing for naps would be more common, swinging can, at times, help in soothing down a fussy child as well.

-Use the swing only as a means of letting the child fall asleep.
+Use the swing only to help the child fall asleep.
 The moment he does, shift him to the crib.

+This was all about baby sleeping in swings.
 There are drawbacks for a baby sleeping in a swing chair throughout infancy.
-By understanding where this habit stems from and taking the corrective action early on, you can help your baby develop the right sleeping habits.
+By understanding where this habit stems from and taking corrective action early on, you can help your baby develop the right sleeping habits.